Workers’ Compensation Insurance in Arkansas

 How does workers' compensation work in Arkansas?

-When an employee suffers a physical injury on the job or develops an occupational illness, workers' compensation covers medical costs and part of the wages lost during recovery.
+When an employee suffers a physical injury on the job or develops an occupational illness, workers' compensation covers medical care and part of the wages lost during recovery.

-In Arkansas, the injured employee must go to the doctor chosen by their employer or their employer's insurance company to qualify for workers' compensation benefits.
+In the state of Arkansas, the injured employee must go to the doctor chosen by their employer or their employer's insurance company to qualify for workers' compensation benefits.

 Workers' comp can help cover: